 And when you first log in as a user who is designated as an Administrator this is what you'll see.
 You'll notice the menu to the left, that is the full menu.
 That is everything that WordPress has to offer.
 As I work through these roles, that menu will get smaller.
 As we work down to the least permissive, you'll see that there's almost nothing a subscriber can do.
 And the other roles are everything in between.

 Next down is the Editor.
 The Editor has complete control over content but no control over configuration or how WordPress operates.
 So an Editor can publish a post, an Editor can edit other user's posts.
 An Editor can approve, reject posts, moderate comments but an Editor cannot install plugins or change themes.

 And this is what the Editor sees when the Editor logs in.
 All of the configuration options on the left side menu have been removed.
 However, the Editor has complete access to all of the content - so posts, media, links, pages, comments.
-Additionally the Editor can manage is or her own profile.
+Additionally, the Editor can manage his or her profile.

 Next down is an Author.
 Authors can write posts and publish them.
-But they can only edit their own posts.
-And they can only manage comments related to their own posts.
-Now note that an Author can publish without going through an Editor.
-The Editor is not required a post for an Author.
+But they can only edit their posts.
+And they can only manage comments related to their posts.
+Note that an Author can publish without going through an Editor.

-When an Author is writing a post you'll see over here that Author has the ability to click the Publish button and that would publish the post.
-And again on the left the main menu is pared down to just the bare minimum once we get to the author level.
+When an Author is writing a post, you'll see over here that Author can click the Publish button and that would publish the post.
+And again on the left, the main menu is pared down to just the bare minimum once we get to the author level.
 And when an Author goes to the list of posts, the Author will only have the ability to edit her own posts.

 Next up is Contributor and as I was saying if you are trying to implement an editorial workflow where you've got an Editor reviewing content before it goes live on your website, your authors then should be set up as Contributors.